algotom/broh5/README.md

     through various images and adjust the contrast.
 Slicing is available for different axes; however, for large datasets, slicing along axis 2 is disabled due to processing time.
+    - Starting from version 1.3.0, users can choose to display a zoomed area of the current image or the intensity profile across a mouse-clicked location.

   - Datasets that are 1D or 2D arrays will be shown as plots or tables, selectively.
   - Users have the option to save images or tables to disk.

 Update notes
 ------------
-- 30/10/2023: Publish codes, deploy on pip and conda.
+- 30/10/2023: Published codes, deployed on pip and conda.
-- 11/02/2024: Add tab for displaying image histogram and statistical information.
+- 11/02/2024: Added tab for displaying image histogram and statistical information.
 - 30/04/2024: Allow to open/save from the last opened folder.
+- 04/07/2024: Added features for image zooming and intensity profile plotting

 Author
 ------